 CHARACTERISTICS:

-some 60% is of the crop is exported.
+Wheat is a fairly hardy crop, growing in a variety of climates, though it is dependent on adequate rainfall.
+The United States is the world's leading producer of wheat: some 60% is of the crop is exported.
 There are several common varieties of wheat, including hard red winter wheat, hard red spring wheat, hard white spring wheat, soft red wheat and durum wheat.

 Hard winter wheat is planted in the fall.
 It is usually dry-land wheat, grown without being watered, except by snow or rain.
 The extreme northern states are too cold for this type of wheat, but it grows well across Idaho, Montana, Oklahoma and Kansas.
 Dry winters and springs make the protein content high, the moisture low.
 Hard winter wheat is a high volume producer.